Greek constitutional amendment of 1986: Scholarly assessment

-Scholars generally view the constitutional revision of 1985 as a calculated maneuver aimed at consolidating power and reshaping Greece's democratic institutions, criticized as "unnecessary" and driven by partisan motives rather than genuine institutional reform.
-Specifically, the constitutional amendments decreased the Constitution's democratic character due to the concentration of power in the prime minister's position along with the emerging statist bureaucracies and technologies aimed at controlling the popular will.
-(Note: Samatas also highlighted PASOK's use of the junta's military surveillance for political gains.
-This was accompanied by populist rhetoric and patronage networks aimed at mobilizing and controlling the masses, ultimately safeguarding Andreas Papandreou's position both within the party and as prime minister.)
-The end results was a shift from a liberal democracy towards a "populist democracy," characterized by a more centralized and populist model of governance.
+Scholars generally view the constitutional revision of 1985 as a calculated maneuver which aimed to consolidate power and reshape Greece's democratic institutions, criticized as "unnecessary" and driven by partisan motives rather than genuine institutional reform.
+Specifically, constitutional scholar Aristovoulos Manesis argued that the constitutional amendments weakened the democraticness of the constitution due to the concentration of power in the prime minister's position along with the emerging statist bureaucracies and technologies aimed at controlling the popular will.
+Political scientist Minas Samatas also contested that the constitutional reforms enabled Papandreou to restructure the government and personally direct the National Defence council.
+This also enabled PASOK to consolidate its power by repurposing the junta's military surveillance for political ends, combined with populist rhetoric and extensive patronage networks aimed at mobilizing and controlling the electorate.
+These practices aimed at safeguarding Papandreou's leadership both within his party and as prime minister.
+Political scientist Takis Pappas argued that the Greek constitutional reforms marked a shift from a liberal democracy to a "populist democracy," characterized by a more centralized and populist model of governance.

 Analysts outlined different motives behind this move.
-First, the constitutional revision was a pretext for the removal a respected conservative political figure in the position of head of state that would energize left-wing voters ahead of national elections by reaffirming the PASOK's revolutionary roots.
-Second, the public discourse was dominated by the nature of constitutional revision and the dubious conduct of presidential election effectively diverted public attention from worsening economic conditions, marked by high inflation, growing trade deficits, and surging unemployment.
-Third, scholars also opted that Papandreou had long-term constitutional designs to reinforce his government party against an impotent parliament.
+Manaesis argues that the constitutional revision was a pretext for removing a respected conservative figure from head of state, a move that appealed to left-wing voters eager for change after decades of conservative rule in the lead-up to the national elections.
+Historians John S. Koliopoulos, Thanos M. Veremis, and Kevin Featherstone consider that the public discourse was dominated by the nature of the constitutional revisions and the dubious conduct of the presidential election, effectively diverting public attention from worsening economic conditions, marked by high inflation, growing trade deficits, and surging unemployment.
+Political scientist Dimitrios Katsoudas wrote that Papandreou had long-term constitutional designs to reinforce his government party against an impotent parliament.

-Overall, scholars note that the constitutional revision was not a direct threat to democracy, however, it eroded the long-term legitimacy of the constitutional order.
-Scholars have advocated for strengthening individual rights and institutions as a counterweight to the executive branch led by the prime minister.
-Other constitutional scholars have suggested partially reversing the removal of presidential powers to mitigate the negative effects of majoritarian politics while avoiding potential conflicts between the president and prime minister.
+Scholars Stathis Kalyvas and Richard Clogg note that the constitutional revision was not a direct threat to democracy; however, it eroded the long-term legitimacy of the constitutional order.
+Manesis advocated for strengthening individual rights and institutions as a counterweight to the executive branch led by the prime minister.
+Former Finance Minister Stefanos Manos and constitutional scholar Nikos Alivizatos have suggested partially reversing the removal of presidential powers to mitigate the negative effects of majoritarian politics while avoiding potential conflicts between the president and prime minister.